pietrobelloni/pietrobelloni.github.io/_pages/TaP.md

 ## Conference posters

+-   *Measuring frailty in old age population: a new indicator based on a combination of classifiers.* Scientific Meeting in memory of Lorenzo Bernardi.
+Padua (Italy), 2024.
 -   *Not only pharmacovigilance data: the use of biochemical features in drug adverse events prediction*.
 Statistical methods and models for complex data.
 Padua (Italy), 2022.